mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 For the first few years, all of my businesses flopped.
 Nothing I made generated more than a few hundred dollars per month in revenue.

-Finally, in 2020, I created a business called TinyPilot, which caught on.
+Halfway through my third year, I created a business called [TinyPilot](https://tinypilotkvm.com), which caught on.
 That's been my main focus ever since.
 2021 was TinyPilot's first full year in operation, and it generated $460k in revenue.

 In this post, I'll share what I've learned about being a bootstrapped founder from running TinyPilot and my other businesses this past year.